Qbelek/MozaicGenerator/README.md

 # Mozaic Generator

-It is WPF application created to generate photomozaics.
-The purpose of this project is to get familiar with WPF technology and MVVM desing pattern.

 ## Prerequisites

-Project requires .NET Framework version 4.8 or higher Dev Pack.
-You can download it [here](https://dotnet.microsoft.com/download)
+Project requires .NET Framework version 4.8.

-## Usage

-* build Lib project (target framework=net48, release mode)
-* build and run GUIv2, which is proper app

-### Prepare images database
+### Prepare images

 The application has been divided into two parts.
-In order to generate photomozaic you need to prepare your images database.
+In order to generate photomozaic you need to prepare your images and some metadata.

 **Caution!**
 Creating a photomozaic requires beefy database of diverse images!